rerickson-usgs/EcologicalDataScience/Notebook.md

 This question is up for debate.
 Many people would argue that it is not.
 Others argue that data science includes more emphasis on computer science, making predictions, guiding decision making, and communicating results to non-technical audiences.
-Also, "data journalism" has emerged from data science with sites such as [FiveThrityEight](http://fivethirtyeight.com/).
+Also, "data journalism" has emerged from data science with sites such as [FiveThirtyEight](http://fivethirtyeight.com/).

 I would argue that many research scientists are already "data scientists" even if they did not know it.

 _Why am I here or what will this course cover?_

-I will cover some new and advanced topics that I use for data science with R.
+I will cover some topics that I use for data science with R.
-This course could also be considered an advanced R course.
 Specific topics include:

 - Creating reproducible results using [R Markdown](http://rmarkdown.rstudio.com).